-Brockton Personal Injury And Car Accident Attorneys Lawyer
+Personal Injury And Slip and Fall Accident Attorneys Lawyer

 Wrist fractures are the number one fracture injury suffered by people under the age of 65.
 Wrist fractures can be caused by car accidents, truck accidents, slip and fall accidents, motorcycle accidents or any other accident that is capable of generating a high impact collision.

 Vehicle operators are especially prone to wrist fractures.
 A driver that sees an impending accident in the rear-view mirror will instinctively grip the steering as tight as possible in an attempt to brace for the impact.
 The force of the accident puts the wrists under a tremendous amount of pressure.
 In this situation something has to give.
 Most of the time the wrists that aren’t able to hold-up under the pressure and break.